Fabpilot 3D printing software: How we optimize our batch using our Nesting tool

 “We save time and we don’t need to download all of the 3D models to nest them anymore, or download the whole job.
 Thanks to our Nesting tool, we can work faster with less error and create the best packing without our intervention in the process.”

 Enzo Mauricci, Operator

-“Before Sculpteo created Nesting, we were using third party software and we had no visibility during the whole packing process.
+“Before Fabpilot created its Nesting, we were using third party software and we had no visibility during the whole packing process.
 As a result, we were losing out on a lot of data.
-With this 3D printing tool we can collect more data and use this knowledge to make our whole 3D printing process better.
+With this 3D printing tool, we can collect more data and use this knowledge to make our whole 3D printing process better.
 Moreover, since it has been developed in-house, using our daily feedback, it perfectly matches the needs of a high throughput production center.”